jweinst1/RiftJS/README.md

 ####`.insert(other, index)`:

 Does the same as append but inserts the `other` argument at specific position in the collection.
-The index is always rounded to it's remainder of the ordered length of the collection.
+The index is always rounded to its remainder of the ordered length of the collection.
 This means putting `60`, as the index with a collection of 3 elements will insert at the 0 position.

 If index is `NaN`, this method will not insert and return  `false`.